cioportfolio/ed-sim-js/README.md

 A utility functioin which reads the staff and rota profile (structured in the same way as service.js) and generates a stream of events to simulate the arrival and departure of staff according to the shift rota.

-**Note** The rota is currently ignored and overriden in ed-sim-0.2.js.
-See the Development in progress section.

 ### service.js

 A configuration script to define the emergency department that will be simulated.

-**Note** The rota is currently ignored and overriden in ed-sim-0.2.js.
-See the Development in progress section.

 ```javascript
 // Structure of the configuration object: